Gauging the Gauge and Anomaly Resolution: Applications

-We would like to introduce the second Stiefel-Whitney class $w_2$ in a similar way, but this time associated to the 1-curvature $F$.
-One cannot do that directly since 2-group $\mathcal{D}$ is skeletal and so by construction we have $F=0$.
-We can, however, insert it as a {\it dual} 1-curvature anomaly, that is as a source from the 1-gauge theory inherited from the dual 2-group $\mathcal{D}^*$ gauge theory.
+We now would like to introduce the second Stiefel--Whitney class $w_2$ in a similar way, but this time associated to the 1-curvature $F$.
+One cannot do that directly, since the 2-group $\mathcal{D}$ is skeletal and so by construction we have $F=0$.
+In other words, one cannot introduce $w_2$ as a curvature defect without breaking the 2-gauge symmetry.

+We can, however, insert it as a { {dual}} 1-curvature anomaly.
+That is, as a source from the 1-gauge theory inherited from the dual $\mathcal{D}^*$ gauge theory.
 By appending a term

 to the 2-BF theory $S_\text{2BF}$, we achieve the EOM upon a variation of $\Sigma$: